bvarner/bvarner.github.io/_posts/2018-01-18-templates-work.md

 ![Despite Some Mess](/images/varnerized/rear_panel_during_template_removal.jpg)
 _Despite a huge mess and the template breaking when I removed it from the freshly created piece._

+Now the question is, will the 3mm tmplates I printed last week work with the 1/4" flush trim bits?